KabirSamsi/franz/README.md

 # Footnotes

-Part of my inspiration for this comes from [Calyx](https://docs.calyxir.org/intro.html), a research project and HDL IR I contributed to!
+Part of my inspiration for this comes from [Calyx](https://docs.calyxir.org/intro.html), a research project and hardware-description IR I worked on!